Samgisaninja/SuccessionRestore/README.md

 ### Device Support
 - All devices running iOS 10.0 or newer are fully supported
-- Devices running iOS 8.0-9.3.5 are supported **(exclduing the iPad Pro 12.9", iPad Pro 9.7", iPhone SE and iPhone 6s+)** through the usage of decryption keys provided by [theiphonewiki](https://www.theiphonewiki.com/).
+- Devices running iOS 8.0-9.3.5 are supported **(exclduing the iPad Pro 12.9", iPad Pro 9.7", and iPhone 6s+)** through the usage of decryption keys provided by [theiphonewiki](https://www.theiphonewiki.com/).
 Succession will be able to support the currently excluded devices as soon as decryption keys are posted there, and this will not require an update to Succesion to include support.

 ### Installation
 If you'd like to go back to stock iOS, you can obtain Succession from: